 All the technology in the world won’t help if the people don’t know how to use it.
 I enjoy teaching others, techie and non-techie alike, whether one on one or by giving a presentation to a group.
 One of the first things I like to do at a company is to create an internal website where departments can list training material and procedures so employees have easy access to knowledge to help them in their jobs.

 Through a very convoluted story that starts in my youth and journeys through Australia, I became acquainted with the largest Doctor Who convention in the US in its seventh year.
 On the eighth year I began volunteering and we recently completed our 30th year.
-I have volunteered as the Director for Operations and one of five members of the Board of Directors for Gallifrey One the past five years.
-I currently oversee eight departments and am directly responsible for 20+ vendors in our Dealers Hall including contracts and policies.
+I volunteered as the Director for Operations serving as one of five members of the Board of Directors for Gallifrey One for nine years.
+This involved overseeing eight departments and responsibility for 20+ vendors in our Dealers Hall including contracts and policies.

 Navy Veteran aka Squid